usnistgov/NISTIR-8112/NISTIR_Metadata.md

 ##### Provider

 This specifies the name of the entity that supplies the attribute value to the RP.
+This does not have to be the attribute provider itself.
 This element enables RPs to understand and evaluate individual attribute values that may be included in a bundle of attributes.
 For example, if a full service credential provider generates an assertion with several identity attributes provided by multiple APs, the `provider` element enables the RP to understand, at a granular level, where each has come from and determine whether or not that value can be used for access to specific resources.
 In instances where a single attribute is asserted directly to the RP, this element may not be necessary since the assertion itself will carry the provider information as well as a certificate or digital signature.
 The privacy considerations for this element are similar to those for origin.
 Divulging an individual’s relationship with a particular provider allows for broader profiling, and the sharing of information that an individual might not know is being passed on, and might not want to be passed on.

 ##### Pedigree